Registered Agent Specifically for the State of Illinois

 - This is an attestation (fact) that the corporation revokes the authority of its registered agent in Illinois to accept service of process and state correspondence, and, that the corporation allows the State of Illinois to deliver Service of process to the Corporation for any action against the Corporation during the time of its existence in the State of Illinois.

 - (a) if the issued shares are the same as when you qualified to do business in Illinois, you can mark this field with N/A. If the issued shares have changed and were not reported on form BCA 14.30 (cumulative report of changes in issued shares), include the date of the issuance or contribution, the class (if any) the par value per share, the number of issued shares and the consideration received.
-If there was an increase in paid in capital, franchise tax must be paid from the date of issuance of those shares prior to the withdrawal to be accepted.
+If there was an increase in paid-in capital, franchise tax must be paid from the date of issuance of those shares before the withdrawal is accepted.

 Form and payment of $25.00 can be mailed to the Secretary of State, Department of Business Services, 501 S. Second Street.
 Room 350, Springfield, IL 62756